nickbreslin/nickbreslin.github.io/home.md

 # Welcome

-### I build great software with good people.
+### I build valuable software with talented people.

+- I consider teambuilding to be one of the most important activities.
 - I champion honest communication and feedback.
-- I work with proven, reliable technology over "Shiny New Things".
+- I prefer proven, reliable technology over "Shiny New Things".
 - I evaluate solutions based on business requirements.
 - I minimizing cost and time, while ensuring quality and satisfaction.